JefferyYC/College-Simulator/README.md

 2021/11/29: By Jeffery
 - Added unique action cards (not code yet).
 Implented self destroy after click for boost and unique actions (so player can only click it once and it removes itself)
 - TODO: Unique Actions Code.
 Endings.

+2021/11/30: By Jeffery
+- Added all unique action triggers in code.
+- TODO: Endings.